Appius Claudius Caecus: Descendants

+Caecus had four sons and five daughters who reached adulthood.
 His four sons were Appius Claudius Russus (consul in 268), Publius Claudius Pulcher (consul in 249), Gaius Claudius Centho (consul in 240), and Tiberius Claudius Nero (grandfather of the consul of 202).

 Appius Claudius Caecus is used in Cicero's Pro Caelio as a stern and disapproving ancestor to Clodia.
 Cicero assumes the voice of Caecus in a scathing prosopopoeia, where Caecus is incensed at Clodia for associating with Caelius, a member of the middle equestrian class instead of the upper patrician class.
 Caecus's achievements, such as the building of the Appian Way and the Aqua Appia, are mentioned as being defiled by Clodia's actions.